freqtrade/freqtrade/docs/freqai.md

 ### Controlling the model learning process

+Depending on what AI model to be used, these parameter names could be different.
+For example, the accepted parameters for the `Catboost` models are `data_split_parameters`, `n_estimators` and etc. For the model like SVM regression model, the accepted parameters are different.

+Here we explan the parameters of `model_training_parameters` for `Catboost`:

 The user can define model settings for the data split `data_split_parameters` and learning parameters `model_training_parameters`.
 Users are encouraged to visit the Catboost documentation for more information on how to select these values. `n_estimators` increases the